Friday, August 24, 2007

 “Ronald Reagan’s legacy should be held up for future generations to value,” continued Norquist.
 “The Harris County dedication is a great example of taking every opportunity to preserve the ideals and leadership President Reagan brought our country.”

-Posted by Iron Lady at 8:17 AM
+Posted by Anonymous at 8:17 AM